muffin819/meteora-volume-bot/README.md

 # Meteora Volume Bot

 ## 🚀 Overview
-The **Meteora Volume Bot** is an advanced trading automation tool designed to **distribute SOL to multiple wallets** and execute **endless buy and sell swaps** on the **Raydium platform**.
+The **Meteora Volume Bot** is an advanced trading automation tool designed to **distribute SOL to multiple wallets** and execute **endless buy and sell swaps** on the **Meteora platform**.
 Utilizing Solana's blockchain infrastructure, this bot enhances market activity while ensuring seamless operations with **Jupiter V6 swap aggregator**.

 ---